Search This Blog

 Raw Deals in Higher Education

-In a 2022 interview with Gary Stocker of College Vialbility App, we discussed the idea of bad deals in higher education.
+In a 2022 interview with Gary Stocker of College Viability App, we discussed the idea of bad deals in higher education.
 And as the College Meltdown advances, we expect many more bad deals to occur, both for institutions and consumers.

 Already, in early 2025, we have seen documentation of the collapse of St. Augustine University, a 146-year old HBCU in North Carolina.
 We expect many more collapses and closures like this, and difficult mergers, to occur in the coming years.
 The immense greed we saw in for-profit higher education a decade ago we'll see in public and non-profit private education.